KopiPasteOk/ReactNative-SimpleProjectCollection/readme.md

 This repository will contain a simple project collection of React-native List Branch / Project
- - Branch: DacastPlayer
+ - Branch: DacastPlayer:
-   ReactNative Project with Webview to run video from Dacast through webview.
+   Project with Webview to run video from Dacast through webview.

  -